Mental Illness in Children

 Without treatment, many mental disorders can continue into adulthood and lead to problems in all areas of the person's adult life.
 People with untreated mental disorders are at high risk for many problems, including alcohol or drug abuse, and (depending on the type of disorder) violent or self-destructive behavior, even suicide.

 When treated appropriately and early, many children can fully recover from their mental disorder or successfully control their symptoms.
-Although some children become disabled adults because of a chronic or severe disorder, many people who experience a mental illness are able to live full and productive lives.
+Although some children become disabled adults because of a chronic or severe disorder, many people who experience a mental illness, such as depression or anxiety, are able to live full and productive lives.

 What Research Is Being Done on Mental Disorders in Children?